A molar pregnancy is a complication that happens very early on in pregnancy.

-Medically, it’s also known as a hydatidiform mole and in almost all cases, it means that the developing baby cannot be carried to term.
+And in almost all cases, it means that the developing baby cannot be carried to term.

-It can be incredibly traumatic to undergo a pregnancy complication of any sort and, whether you’re trying to get pregnant or not, can leave you feeling emotionally and physically spent.
+It can be incredibly traumatic to undergo a pregnancy complication of any sort, and, whether you’re trying to get pregnant or not, can leave you feeling emotionally and physically spent.

 Remember, it’s OK to feel however it is that you feel.